cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 *7. Definition of principles.* We summarized the definitions of properties, shortening them as much as possible while retaining their essence.

-*8. Expert validation.* We proposed a questionnaire to experts in the field of decentralized identity to validate the final list of properties and refine their definitions.
+*8. Expert validation.* We proposed a questionnaire to investigate the identified SSI properties and assess their importance.
+The outcome served also to refine their definitions.

 *9. Final list.* The final step involved creating an agreed-upon list of properties, accompanied by precise definitions for each.